VikingKampfsau/dynamic_mapvote/README.md

 A little test if it's possible to create a dynamic mapvote.
 This is a menu based mapvote that auto updates it's iwd everytime the map ends.
-That way the content of the mapvote constantly changing without wasteing assets.
+That way the content of the mapvote is constantly changing without wasteing assets.

-**Since i never really used this in any of my mods or projects i did really finish this 100%.
+**I never used this in any of my mods so it's not tested on a live server yet **Full source included
-**Maybe i will do this in future but don't count on it.

 ## Installation

 Install cod4x and add the required plugins to it.
 Copy the mod to your mods folder - if you already have an older version then remove it.

+Add the content of the example config to your server config.

+## How to add more maps

+Add the map to config - dvar "sv_voteable_maps".
+Add the loadscreen.iwi file to \mapvote\images folder.

 ## Support
 For bug reports and issues, please visit the "Issues" tab at the top.